arendjr/selectivity/README.md

 ### Creating custom builds

-If you want to create your own Select3 library that contains just the modules you need, you can use the following command:
+If you want to create your own Selectivity library that contains just the modules you need, you can use the following command:

     $ gulp --modules=<comma-separated-module-list>